-Irish Rural Link welcomes the increase of a further 500 places on the Rural Social Scheme (RSS) in Budget 2018.
+There were no extra places for RSS scheme announced in Budget 2019.
 This is a valuable scheme to farmers and fishermen and women who are in receipt of Farm Assist as it allows them to use their skills and experience in the community while the community also benefits from this.
 However, Irish Rural Link is concerned about changes to the scheme which came into effect in late 2016 where new entrants are only allowed remain on the scheme for six years.
 People on this scheme are either farmers or fishermen and women and take part in this scheme on a seasonal basis when there is a reduction in farming or fishery work.